Do you need a mental health evaluation?

 -female, African, Asylum seeker

-Forensic Evaluations for VAWA, Asylum, U Visas, T Visas, and Extreme Hardship Immigration cases are offered to families amid an ongoing immigration case.
 Forensic evaluations by a trained mental health clinician are an important component of any successful immigration case.
 Recent reports indicate that the success rate can almost double when a forensic evaluation is included as part of your lawyer’s case.
+This office offers forensic evaluations for:

-Mental Health and forensic evaluations include extensive interviewing by a licensed mental health therapist and a thorough, professionally written report to support your extreme hardship case.
-In general, interviews take 2-4 hours and reports are 15-20 pages in length.
-If you need an interpreter, you may find a qualified professional interpreter here.
+Forensic evaluations include extensive interviewing by a licensed mental health therapist and a thorough, professionally written report to support your immigration case.
+Interviews take 2-3 hours, and reports are about 15- 20 pages in length.
+All interviews are conducted in English, but, if you need an interpreter, you can find a qualified professional interpreter here.

 I am uniquely qualified and trained to support your family through this arduous journey.
-So, if you are a lawyer, a state agency, or a concerned family member, please contact me with questions or to schedule your free consultation call.
+So, if you are a lawyer, a worried spouse, or a concerned family member, please contact me to schedule your free consultation call.

 What to Expect